pjBooms/Java-ReStart/README.md

 Adding your own applications
 =====
-To add your own application that you would like to launch from Internet you need to put it to a subfolder of [AppRoot] folder and provide app.properties where you describe main class and classpath of your application (see apps.zip applications for example).
+To add your own application that you would like to launch from Internet you need to put it to a subfolder of apps folder and provide app.properties where you describe main class and classpath of your application (see other applications located in apps for example).
 After that you may launch it with the client:

 ```
-java com.excelsior.javarestart.Main <Host>/<AppName>
+java com.excelsior.javarestart.Main <BaseURL>/<AppName>
 ```
 TODO
 =====